ilyabo/ilyabo.github.com/src/pages/openvis-talk/index.md

 preview: "./openvis.png"

 ---
-I had the great pleasure to speak at the <a href="https://openvisconf.com/2015/">OpenVis conference</a> about using React for data visualization:
+I gave a talk at the <a href="https://openvisconf.com/2015/">OpenVis conference</a> about using React for data visualization:

 <div style="text-align: center">